Zigazou/a-maze/README.md

 - `showmap`: reveal the entire map.
 - `hidemap`: hide the entire map except around the hero.
 - `treasure`: a treasure.
+- `win`: the item the player has to find to end the level.

 Each object has its own **custom properties** set.